-Parents of resident children that attend public school within the Guilderland Central School District boundaries will receive a postcard or some other form of written communication indicating the assigned morning and afternoon bus stop location and pickup/drop off times for each child prior to the first day of school.
-In addition, information will be posted on the district website listing the morning bus routes, bus stop locations and pickup times to assist
+Parents of resident children that attend public school within the Guilderland Central School District boundaries will receive a postcard or some other form of written communication or electronic access indicating the assigned morning and afternoon bus stop location and pickup/drop off times for each child prior to the first day of school.

 6. Maximum student time on bus

 New York State Education Law does not set maximum student ride times on the bus but requires school districts to determine a reasonable standard based on factors such as student age, the distance between a student’s home and school, safety, efficiency, cost, availability of buses, school opening and closing times, and the number of schools covered on a particular trip.